Geographic tongue: Epidemiology

 Geographic tongue is a common condition, affecting 2-3% of the adult general population, although other sources report a prevalence of up to 14%.
 It is one of the most common tongue disorders that occurs in children.
 The condition often starts in childhood, sometimes at an early age, but others report that the highest incidence occurs in the over 40 age group.
 Females are sometimes reported to be more commonly affected than males, in a 2:1 ratio, although others report that the gender distribution is equal.

-Clinical implications

 Psoriasis

 A recent study has proven the link between geographic tongue (GT) and psoriasis - the presence of geographic tongue can be a predictor of psoriasis.
 Clinical manifestation of GT and psoriasis can be histologically similar, however a genetic link between the two has been pathogenically identified.
 Patients with generalised pustular psoriasis and GT both exhibit the c.115 +6T >C mutation in the IL36RN gene.
 Patients who have GT have been shown to experience a greater severity of psoriasis and have a less positive response to treatment.